rftheisen/rftheisen.github.io/README.md

 # Learning Goals for the rest of 2020
     1. Pass CEH by May 15th *Scheduled*
-    2. Pass OSCP by August 20th
+    2. Pass OSCP *Paid for and scheduled class start day for June21st*
     3. Finish Cisco CCNA video series on YouTube by July 1st
     4. Pass CCNP Enterprise Core by December 11th
     5. Obtain my BSIT Degree by the end of Fall semester